cmaughan/vklive/README.md

 - Default project has background and foreground geometry and time input.

 ## TODO
-- Texture support (yes, not there yet, so no reading pass targets.  next on the list...)
 - More error checking of device creation problems.
 - More flexible UBO.
 You can't change the UBO yet (eventually you will get an automatically built UBO based on your spec)
 - Ray tracing support.
-- Audio input to an audio spectrum texture, for live coding to music.
 - Low DPI/Mac DPI.
 You may not have a good experience on a low DPI setup, and on Mac there are tweaks required too.

 ## Build